jesus-torres1/ChemEngToolkit/README.md

 - Calculate the volume of a liquid spill in both cubic feet and gallons.
 - Estimate gas flow rates for various engineering applications.
 - User-friendly graphical user interface (GUI) built with tkinter.
-- Accurate calculations for common chemical engineering scenarios.
+- Calculations for common chemical engineering scenarios.
+-
 ## Getting Started

 ### Prerequisites